Otto III, Holy Roman Emperor: Reign from Rome

 Between 998 and 1000, Otto III made several pilgrimages.
 In 999, he made a pilgrimage from Gargano to Benevento, where he met with the hermit monk Romuald and the Abbot Nilus the Younger (at that time a highly venerated religious figure) in order to atone for executing Crescentius II after promising his safety.
 During this particular pilgrimage, his cousin Pope Gregory V died in Rome after a brief illness.
 Upon learning of Gregory V's death, Otto III installed his long-time tutor Gerbert of Aurillac as Pope Sylvester II.
 The use of this papal name was not without cause: it recalled the first pope of this name, who had allegedly created the "Christian Empire" together with Emperor Constantine the Great.
 This was part of Otto III's campaign to further link himself with both the Roman Empire and the Church.

 Like his grandfather before him, Otto III strongly aspired to be the successor of Charlemagne.
 In 1000, he visited Charlemagne's tomb in Aachen, removing relics from it and transporting them to Rome.
 Otto III also carried back parts of the body of Bishop Adalbert of Prague, which he placed in the church of San Bartolomeo all'Isola he had built on the Tiber Island in Rome.
 Otto III also added the skin of Saint Bartholomew to the relics housed there.

-Affairs in Eastern Europe
+Affairs in Central Europe

 Polish relations

 Around 960, the Polish Piast dynasty under Mieszko I had extended the Duchy of Poland beyond the Oder River in an effort to conquer the Polabian Slavs, who lived along the Elbe River.
-This brought the Polans into Germany's sphere of influence and into conflict with Otto I's Kingdom of Germany, who also desired to conquer the Polabian Slavs.
-Otto I sent his trusted lieutenant, the Saxon Margrave Gero, to address the Polan threat, while Otto I traveled to Italy to be crowned as emperor.
-Gero defeated Mieszko I in 963 and forced him to recognize Otto I as his overlord.
-In return for submitting tribute to the newly crowned Emperor, Otto I granted Mieszko I the title of amicus imperatoris ("Friend of the Emperor") and acknowledged his position as dux Poloniae ("Duke of Poland").
+This brought the Poles into conflict with Otto I's Kingdom of Germany, who also desired to conquer the Polabian Slavs.
+Otto I sent his trusted lieutenant, the Saxon Margrave Gero, to address the Polish threat, while Otto I traveled to Italy to be crowned as emperor.
+The sides agreed in a resolution of the conflict in 963 that Mieszko would pledge fealty to Otto I. In return, Otto I granted Mieszko I the title of amicus imperatoris ("Friend of the Emperor") and acknowledged his position as dux Poloniae ("Duke of Poland").
+Mieszko I is thus recognized as the founder of the independent Polish state and the first ruler of Poland, and his son, Boleslaus I, was the first to be crowned King of Poland.